Who will lead Europe after Merkel? Presidents and prime ministers jockey for the job.

 The French president has lately been using the chaotic Afghanistan withdrawal, and a fight with the Biden administration over a nuclear submarine deal, to reiterate a call for European “strategic independence.”
 Other E.U. leaders have said they stand with France in the submarine spat, and they are equally frustrated about Afghanistan.
 Still, the idea of an E.U. military is far from becoming a reality.

-Macron’s mandate as Europe-wide leader may depend in part on how much progress he makes when France takes over the Council of the E.U.’s rotating six-month presidency in January — as well as on his showing in France’s presidential election in April.
+Macron’s mandate as Europe-wide leader may depend in part on how much progress he makes when France takes over the Council of the European Union’s rotating six-month presidency in January — as well as on his showing in France’s presidential election in April.
 His main competitor, far-right leader Marine Le Pen, has a radically different view of the European project.

-“To the question who will take the mantle, you already know the answer: It will be Macron,” an E.U. diplomat said, speaking anonymously to offer a candid assessment.
+“To the question who will take the mantle, you already know the answer: It will be Macron,” an E.U. diplomat said, speaking on the condition of anonymity to offer a candid assessment.
 “The next question is: Will he retain the mantle?”

 The determining factor, the diplomat said, may be whether Macron can learn to compromise.